tryfabric/memorable-milestones/README.md

 ## Functionality

 This Action only creates or closes milestones (when they get to 100%).
-That means it doesn't delete your current milestones or change their names.
+That means it doesn't delete your current milestones or change their names or due dates.
+If a milestone with the exact same name exists, it does not recreate it or edit it.

+Note that if you have over 100 milestones, this won't work reliably because we limit the number of operations.

 ## Usage